kbarros/Kondo/README.md

 What it does
 ------------

-This code builds upon the [FastKPM](https://github.com/kbarros/FastKPM) library to enable fast simulations of the Kondo lattice model (KLM).
+This code builds upon the [FastKPM](https://github.com/kbarros/FastKPM) library to enable fast, linear-scaling simulations of the classical Kondo lattice model (KLM).

-The KLM is a model of itinerant electrons interacting with classical magnetic moments localized on each site.
-After "integrating out" the electrons, the effective interactions between magnetic moments can become long-range and many-body.
-For example, at weak coupling, the effective interactions are of the [RKKY type](https://en.wikipedia.org/wiki/RKKY_interaction).
-However, this code makes no assumptions about the coupling strength or the interaction range.
+The model contains itinerant electrons, whose spins couple to _classical_ magnetic moments localized on each site.
+After "integrating out" the itinerant electrons, the effective interactions between magnetic moments can be long-range and many-body.
+For example, at weak coupling `J`, the effective interactions are of the [RKKY type](https://en.wikipedia.org/wiki/RKKY_interaction).
+This code allows arbitrary `J`, and treats long-range interactions correctly.

 With GPU acceleration enabled, this code readily enables simulating the dynamics of 10k interacting magnetic moments, or even more.